JeRin53/market-pulse-app/README.md

     ```

 3.  **Set up environment variables:**
-    Create a `.env` file in the root of the project and add your API keys:
+    Create a `.env` file in the root of the project and add your API keys.

     ```env
     # .env
+    # Get your key from https://www.alphavantage.co/support/#api-key
     ALPHA_VANTAGE_API_KEY=YOUR_ALPHA_VANTAGE_API_KEY

+    # Get your key from https://newsapi.org/
     NEWS_API_KEY=YOUR_NEWS_API_KEY

+    # Get your key from https://aistudio.google.com/
     GEMINI_API_KEY=YOUR_GEMINI_API_KEY
     ```